OldNew777/3DVC/3DVC_Project/report.md

 Additionally, if 2 axises have `inf` geometric symmetry, it means this object has `inf` geometric symmetry in the 3rd axis also.

+We can share k-d trees for query when the matching targets are the same, but the initialization algorithm will transform the target to different poses.
+So we add a simple optimization: if the object doesn't have geometric symmetry in any axis, we share the same kd tree of visiable points in world coordinate and rotate the model groud truth, otherwise we rotate the model object and construct a kd tree for each initial pose.

 ###### By value